All Episodes

 I mean, these are the times when it's easy to get cold-hearted, hard-hearted, and just say, ah, heck with it.

-I'm gonna go buy an island, take my people that I know and start all over and leave because it it just none of this seems to be making any sense.
+I'm going to go buy an island, take my people that I know, and start all over.

-Uh I admit to you, this depressed me.
+I admit to you, this depressed me.

-I mean, it it it it sapped my spirit.
+I mean, it sapped my spirit.

-Now this is the second year on TV we're doing it.
+Now, this is the second year on TV we're doing it.

 So in talking about this tonight, I'd like to go back and try to reset the stage.

-Let's let's remember what this is all about.
+Let's remember what this is all about.

 Here's some looped footage of Reginald Denny being beaten.

-Now, this is the brick that was not a murder weapon in the minds of the jury being uh used.
+Now, this is the brick that was not a murder weapon in the minds of the jury being used.

 We're doing our part here for this.

-But in addition to this, I mean, this is just the the beating, the senseless beating of an innocent man because of the color of his skin.
+But in addition to this, I mean, this is just the beating, the senseless beating of an innocent man because of the color of his skin.

-Uh, he had not broken any laws, he had not uh he had not tried to outrun the cops or anything of the sort.
+He had not tried to outrun the cops or anything of the sort.

-We had sixty people killed.
+We had 60 people killed.

-Well, let's keep this in mind.
+Now, keep this in mind.

-It wasn't a riot, it was a civil disturbance.
+It was a civil disturbance.

 It was people finally standing up, and we were told we had to understand their rage.

-We were told that we had to finally come to grips, understand why they were mad and excuse the behavior.
+We were told that we had to finally come to grips, understand why they were mad, and excuse the behavior.

 Keep that in mind as we go through the rest of the program.

-We have put together about a minute and a half here of varied and assorted opinion from leaders in Los Angeles, the police chief, uh, defense attorneys, uh, and opinion gathered today with our cameras out on the streets of New York.
+We have put together about a minute and a half here of varied and assorted opinion from leaders in Los Angeles, the police chief, defense attorneys, and opinion gathered today with our cameras out on the streets of New York.

-You're just gonna roll it, just watch all this and keep in mind that the basic question we asked our people on the street uh uh was what message is we were told after the Reginald or after the Rodney King verdict, what message does this send to the black community?
+You're just going to roll it, just watch all this and keep in mind that the basic question we asked our people on the street was, what message is this?

-What message did this send to the law-abiding citizens of America?
+So we went out today, what message does this send to the law-abiding citizens of America, this whole verdict?

-There's also a clip in here from Reginald Denny himself, and we must thank the folks at uh Inside Edition.
+There's also a clip in here from Reginald Denny himself, and we must thank the folks at Inside Edition.

 They offered this to us today to let us use it.

-They had it as an exclusive uh yesterday.
+They had it as an exclusive yesterday.

-So, with all that in mind, here is a sample of the reaction to the verdict.
+So with all that in mind, here is a sample of the reaction to the verdict.

 It'll make you sick.